etsangsplk/sputter/docstring/channel.md

-(channel) returns a unidirectional channel
+(channel) creates a unidirectional channel

 A channel is a data structure that is used to generate a lazy sequence of values.
 It consists of an `emit` function, a